Overview of Key Stage 1

 Speaking and Listening

 These skills are vital in all learning and social situations.
 We encourage the children to listen carefully to others and to speak clearly and confidently in discussions.
-Role playing and class presentations of work help to provide enjoyable opportunities to extend oral skills.

 Children plan a range of writing including imaginative stories, poems, letters, instructions, lists and reports.
 Spelling, punctuation and Grammar (SPaG)and dictionary skills are taught to enable communication to be effective.
 Sometimes groups of children produce collaborative writing.